Heisenberg's S-matrix program and Feynman's divergence problem: Ultraviolet divergence

 {\bf 2.} The results of section \ref{sec3} may be applied in section \ref{sec4}, if we replace the variable $t$ by $L$.
 Thus, the expression $a_1(L,q)$ is a version of the expression $S_1(t,\tau)$.
 The equality

 is a version of relation \eqref{3.24}.
 It follows from \eqref{4.2} and \eqref{4.3+} that

 where $P=[P_1,P_2,P_3,P_4]$ and

 It is known that the ultraviolet divergences may be removed using mass and charge renormalizations \cite{AB}.
 F.J.
 Dyson \cite{Dy} stressed that it is important ``to prove the convergence in the frame of the theory".
 For a broad class of examples, it was done in our paper \cite{Sak} using deviation factors.
 The results of \cite{Sak} are valid only for the first approximation $a_1(q)$.
-In the present paper, we show that deviation factors and results of section 3 allow us to solve the divergence problems (logarithmic divergence case) for all approximations, in other words for the scattering operator. \begin{Ee} Let us consider the case where $a_1(L,q)$ is a scalar function and \end{Ee} Here, $\phi(q)$ and $u(L,q)$ are bounded, self-adjoint operators $($of multiplication by the functions of $q)$ and
+In the present paper, we show that deviation factors and results of section 3 allow us to solve the divergence problems (logarithmic divergence case) for all approximations, in other words for the scattering operator.

+Interesting results on the asymptotic behaviour of the Feynman integrals \eqref{4.2} are derived in \cite{Du} (see also some other papers and references in \cite{AC}). \begin{Ee} Let us consider the case where $a_1(L,q)$ is a scalar function and \end{Ee} Here, $\phi(q)$ and $u(L,q)$ are bounded, self-adjoint operators $($of multiplication by the functions of $q)$ and

 In the spirit of R. Feynman's ``space-time approach" \cite{Fey1} and according to \eqref{4.3+} and \eqref{4.5}, we have

 Using $V(L,q)$, we introduce the differential equation for the ultraviolet case in the form